Syrian army breaks rebel hold on southern Damascus suburbs

 Syria’s 2-1/2-year-old conflict began as peaceful protests against four decades of Assad family rule, but it has transformed into a civil war with sectarian dimensions.
 Assad is from the country’s minority Alawite sect, an offshoot of Shi‘ite Islam, which has largely stood behind him.
 Syria’s Sunni Muslim majority has led the uprising.

-Syrian state television said the army had achieved “complete control” over Sbeineh, which it called “a hotbed for militants and a supply center for weapons and ammunition”.
+Syrian state television said the army had achieved “complete control” over Sbeineh, which it called “a hotbed for militants and a supply centre for weapons and ammunition”.

 “They headed in the direction of Hajar al-Aswad and al-Qadam and the surrounding areas, and we will pursue them there,” an army officer said, referring to the rebel fighters who fled following the battle.